lukoshkin/evangelist/README.md

     ```

 2. **Install at least minimal list of prerequisites**
-   Run `./evangelist.sh checkhealth` - this will help.
+   Run `./evangelist.sh checkhealth` for help.

 3. In your console, **run from the project directory**:
     - `./evangelist.sh install <configs>`